TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/OtherServices.rst

 ==============

-System administrators should keep in mind that every "untrusted" script (e.g. PHP, perl, python script) or executable file inside the web server's document root is a security risk.
+System administrators should keep in mind that every "untrusted" script (for example PHP, perl, python script) or executable file inside the web server's document root is a security risk.
 By a correct and secure configuration, the internal security mechanisms of TYPO3 ensure that the CMS does not allow editors and other unprivileged users to place